• Skip to primary navigation

 Yum

-Carrot cake overnight oats are a healthy 350 calorie breakfast that tastes just enough like the favorite dessert to make breakfast seem like a treat.
+Carrot cake overnight oats are a veggie loaded breakfast that tastes just enough like the favorite dessert to make breakfast seem like a treat.

 The ingredients are simple and pure.
-There’s nothing naughty on the list.
 Sure, the carrot takes an extra 2 minutes to grate, but who cares!
 You’re getting about a half veggie serving with your breakfast.
 How many grab and go breakfasts can you say that about?

 Exactly.
 Its a rare thing to get veggies in a pre-made breakfast unless you’re using eggs.
 I love these mini egg quiches, but don’t always want to do that much prep work ahead of time.